Anatoly Chepiga: Hero of the Russian Federation award

 According to Western sources, he received the title Hero of the Russian Federation in 2014, the highest honour awarded by the President of Russia.
 According to Ukraine, this was probably a reward to Chepiga for being the head of the team providing personal security for the then-deposed President Viktor Yanukovych during the successful "extraction mission" from Ukraine to Russia.
-Chepiga was reportedly in the Czech Republic in October 2014, using the name Ruslan Boshirov. and Ruslan Tabarov.
+Chepiga was reportedly in the Czech Republic in October 2014, using the name Ruslan Boshirov, and Ruslan Tabarov.

 The Insider published photographs of the memorial to the graduates of the FEFU – Heroes of the Soviet Union and the Russian Federation behind the monument to Konstantin Rokossovsky on the territory of the school, where the name "Chepiga A. V." is stamped.
 It is written on the official website of DOSAAF in the Ivanovo district of the Amur Region that "in December 2014, Colonel A. Chepiga was awarded the title of Hero of the Russian Federation for performing a peacekeeping mission".
 The assignment of this title is mentioned on the portal of graduates of the Far Eastern Higher Combined Arms Command School (DVOKU) and in the article by Olga Kapshtyk, journalist of the Suvorov Onslaught newspaper.
 Radio Liberty together with Bellingcat published a photo of the boarding school "Heroes Alumni" booth from Odnoklassniki social network, on which "Anatoly Vladimirovich Chepiga is clearly visible, his name, surname and patronymic are well read".
-In an interview with Business FM online and the Dozhd TV channel, Alexander Borzhko, chairman of the DOSAAF regional branch of the Amur Region, who was the commander of the DVOKU cadet battalion, where Chepiga served, confirmed that "Chepiga was given the Hero of Russia", although he does not know for what exactly.
+In an interview with Business FM online and the TV Rain channel, Alexander Borzhko, chairman of the DOSAAF regional branch of the Amur Region, who was the commander of the DVOKU cadet battalion, where Chepiga served, confirmed that "Chepiga was given the Hero of Russia", although he does not know for what exactly.

-A spokesman for the President of Russia, Dmitry Peskov, responded to a question from journalists about whether the information presented in the BellingCat investigation that Vladimir Putin awarded a medal to a person with that name was checked: "Yes, they checked.
+A spokesman for the President of Russia, Dmitry Peskov, responded to a question from journalists about whether the information presented in the Bellingcat investigation that Vladimir Putin awarded a medal to a person with that name was checked: "Yes, they checked.
 I have no information that a person with that name was awarded".
 RIA Novosti reports that to the clarifying question about whether it is possible that a person receives a reward, but this information is classified and for this reason Peskov does not have such information, he replied: "Once again, we do not want to continue these groundless discussions".